 “People with disabilities are America’s largest minority, representing nearly 26 percent of the nation’s population.
 Yet disabled performers are not afforded equal opportunities in entertainment and media and remain among the least represented in the industry,” said SAG-AFTRA National Performers with Disabilities Committee Chair Christine Bruno (Law & Order, God Friended Me).
 “National Disability Employment Awareness Month not only celebrates the work of performers with disabilities, it is an opportunity to call attention to inaccurate, inauthentic portrayals of disability and the lived experience of disability.
 Most importantly, it is a call to action for the industry to commit to making the changes necessary to ensure disabled performers are authentically represented as an integral part of the American Scene."

-Bruno announced the new video PSA series during a virtual press briefing today, joined by other committee members including Nicole Cyrille (Grey’s Anatomy, A Christmas Prayer) Sheila Ivy Traister (Brothers, Giant Void), and Jack Patterson (Criminal Minds), as well as SAG-AFTRA National Board Member Michelle Hurd (Kemba, Anyone But You).
+The new video PSA series was announced during a virtual press briefing today by Bruno, SAG-AFTRA National Performers with Disabilities Committee Vice Chairs Nicole Cyrille (Grey’s Anatomy, A Christmas Prayer) and Sheila Ivy Traister (Brothers, Giant Void), and Los Angeles Local Performers with Disabilities Committee Vice Chair Jack Patterson (Criminal Minds), as well as SAG-AFTRA National Board member Michelle Hurd (Kemba, Anyone But You).
 The group offered insights into the experiences of performers with disabilities and highlighted why National Disability Employment Awareness Month is so important.

 The three vignettes releasing today are: